Computer-assisted language learning: Typology and phases

-See also Bax & Chambers (2006) and Bax (2011), in which the topic of "normalisation" is revisited.
+See also Bax and Chambers (2006) and Bax (2011), in which the topic of "normalisation" is revisited.

 Flashcards

 A basic use of CALL is in vocabulary acquisition using flashcards, which requires quite simple programs.
 Such programs often make use of spaced repetition, a technique whereby the learner is presented with the vocabulary items that need to be committed to memory at increasingly longer intervals until long-term retention is achieved.
 This has led to the development of a number of applications known as spaced repetition systems (SRS), including the generic Anki or SuperMemo package and programs such as BYKI and phase-6, which have been designed specifically for learners of foreign languages.

 Software design and pedagogy

 Above all, careful consideration must be given to pedagogy in designing CALL software, but publishers of CALL software tend to follow the latest trend, regardless of its desirability.
 Moreover, approaches to teaching foreign languages are constantly changing, dating back to grammar-translation, through the direct method, audio-lingualism and a variety of other approaches, to the more recent communicative approach and constructivism (Decoo 2001).

 Designing and creating CALL software is an extremely demanding task, calling upon a range of skills.
 Major CALL development projects are usually managed by a team of people: